Timinator2000/techio-algo-x/19 - 2025 and beyond/08 - tetrasticks.md

 This 11x11 matrix provides the __resolution__ necessary to capture all the interesting features of a tetrasticks puzzle.
 The edges of the cells are no longer important.
 The edges and every edge intersection of the original puzzle are now represented by cells.

-In the following diagram, I have replaced each dot with a cell in a 2-dimmensional matrix.
+In the following diagram, I have replaced each dot with a cell in a 2-dimmensional grid.
 Each white cell is an edge from the original puzzle.
 Each grey cell is either an edge intersection from the original puzzle or one of the cells in the original puzzle.
-For clarity, I have smudged the 25 grey cells that made up the original tetrasticks puzzle.
+For clarity, I have added a white `X` the 25 cells that made up the original 5x5 tetrasticks puzzle.

 <BR><BR>
 ![Tetrasticks Full Translation ](Tetrasticks5-FullTranslation.png)
 <BR>

-Each smudged cell has 4 empty neighbors, the cell’s original 4 edges that need to be covered by a tetrastick.
+Each cell with an `X`empty neighbors, the cell’s original 4 edges that need to be covered by a tetrastick.
 With this new resolution, the puzzle becomes finding a way to exactly cover the white cells, but what do the translated tetrasticks look like now?

 In the following diagram, I have put an `F` in the upper left corner, a `T`in the upper right corner, a `U` in the bottom left corner and a `P` in the bottom right corner.
 Each tetrastick is now a group of cells in the translated grid.